South African farm attacks: United States

 In August 2018, Fox News host Tucker Carlson commented that the South African government had disproportionately targeted white farmers during its ongoing land reform efforts due to anti-white racism.
 He also criticised political "elites", who are purportedly concerned about racism, but "paying no attention" to the "racist government of South Africa".
 However, BBC News, CBS News, Associated Press, PolitiFact, The New York Times and The Wall Street Journal described Carlson's segment as false or misleading.
 President Ramaphosa had proposed a constitutional amendment that would allow some land to be expropriated without compensation; however, that amendment had not yet been voted upon as of August 2018.

 Following Carlson's segment, President Donald Trump instructed Secretary of State Mike Pompeo to study the South Africa land and farm seizures and expropriations and the large scale killing of farmers closely, tweeting: "South African Government is now seizing land from white farmers".
 Trump's tweet was denounced as "misinformed" by the South African government, which stated that it would address the matter through diplomatic channels.
 Political officers of the American embassy in South Africa investigated the claims, consulting farmers, police, and academics for further information.
 In a cable sent to the State Department, they concluded that there was "no evidence that murders on farms specifically target white people or are politically motivated" and that "[s]ome journalists and lobby groups have simplified complex land disputes to serve their own ends".
 AfriForum took credit for Carlson and Trump's statements, stating that it believed that its campaign to influence American politics had succeeded.

 In 2018, Afriforum leaders also embarked on a tour of the US to "raise awareness" about farm attacks in South Africa and land expropriation.

+In a televised meeting held with Cyril Ramaphosa and members of the South African government on 21 May 2025, Donald Trump falsely claimed that the attacks formed part of an ongoing genocide against South Africa's white minority.

 White genocide conspiracy theory

 The claim of a white genocide in South Africa has been promoted by right-wing groups in South Africa and the United States and is a frequent talking point among white nationalists.
 There are no reliable figures that suggest that white farmers are at greater risk of being killed than the average South African.
-Some South African blacks have sought to seize privately owned land which they have made claims to; however, South African police have stopped such attempts at appropriating land.
+Some Black South Africans have sought to seize privately owned land which they have made claims to; however, South African police have stopped such attempts at appropriating land.

 Fact checkers have widely identified the notion of a white genocide in South Africa as a falsehood or myth.
 The government of South Africa and other analysts maintain that farm attacks are part of a broader crime problem in South Africa, and do not have a racial motivation.
-The Afrikaner rights group AfriForum claim that some attacks are racially motivated.
-Racist vitriol is an element in some of the murders of white farmers.
-According to genocide studies and prevention professor Gregory Stanton, "early warnings of genocide are still deep in South African society, though genocide has not begun".
+The Afrikaner advocacy group AfriForum claim that some attacks are racially motivated.